lorr1/bootleg_data_prep/README.md

 Note that if you'd like to filter the type system or something else, you can.
 We also support adding a coarser grained type system (we use Hyena) if desired.
 They are left blank by default.

-(Optional weak labeling: our weak labelling pipeline is still being iterated on and optimized.
+(Optional) _Weak labeling._ Our weak labelling pipeline is still being iterated on and optimized.
 We support labelling pronouns and alternate names of entities.
 These are the files `add_labels_single_func.py` and `prn_labels.py`.
 If you'd like to use these, let Laurel know.
-We hope to release optimized and more modifiable versions of these files by the end of Dec.)
+We hope to release optimized and more modifiable versions of these files by the end of Dec.

+# Add alternate names will read in the Wikipedia data from the last step along with entity dump and add mentions to sentences based on two heuristics.
+(1) If an alias for QIDX appears on QIDX's Wikipedia page, assume that alias points to QIDX.
+(2) If aliasY uniquely (or very often) points to QIDY on QIDX's Wikipedia page, add mentions of aliasY in the rest of the page and have them point to QIDY.
+Further, by default, we perform alias permutation where the aliases of added mentions are chosen to be highly conflicting aliases.
+To turn this off add (`--no_permute_alias`).
+If you do not want to use heuristic (2), add (--`no_coref`).

+# *Input*: data from step 2

+# *Output*: in `<subfolder_name>/` folder, there will be a variety of json outputs regarding QID (`filtered_qid_count.json`) counts, alias to QID (`filtered_aliases_to_qid_count.json`) counts from the weakly labelled data, QID (`filtered_qids_to_qids.json`) and alias (`filtered_aliases_to_alias.json`) cooccurrence counts, as well.
+There is also augmented Wikipedia data chunks.

+# Pronoun coref will read in the Wikipedia data form the last step and weakly label pronouns in the data if the pronoun matches the gender of the QID whose page we are on.
+This is only applicable to people Wikipedia pages.
+If the `--swap_titles` flag is turned on, the pronoun text in the sentence will be swapped with the QID page title.
+We use the alias associated with the QID that is the most conflicting (has the most candidates).
+This is run via `python3 -m bootleg_data_prep.prn_labels <input_dir> <output_dir> <input_dir>/entity_db/entity_mappings` where the last path is to the entity dump you want to use.

+# *Input*: data from step 3

+# *Output*: the same Wikipedia chunks with pronouns will be in `<output_dir>`.

-5. Filter data.
+5. _Filter data._
 This will flatten the document data we've used this far into a sentences and remove sentences that pass some filtering criteria.
-The `false_filter` means we remove no sentences from the training data.
+The `false_filter` means we remove no sentences from the training data but arbitrary filters can be added in `my_filter_funcs.py`.
 This also will filter the entity dump so that QIDs are removed if they are not a candidate for any alias of any gold QID in the dataset.
 These QIDs are essentially unseen during training so we remove them to reduce memory requirements of the model.
 We can add these back afterwards by assigning them the embedding of some rare entity.
 The `disambig_qids` and `benchmark_qids` params are for removing disambiguation pages and making sure all benchmark QIDs are kept in the dump.
+We lastly truncate candidate lists to only have `mac_candidates` candidates.

+*Input*: data from step 4

+*Output*: in `/lfs/raiders8/0/lorr1/sv_data/data/<subfolder_name>/` folder, there will filtered output data.
+In `/lfs/raiders8/0/lorr1/sv_data/data/<subfolder_name>_stats/` folder, there will be two sets of statistics.
+One calculated over all mentions (with weak labeling), and one over just mentions from the original Wikipedia data (gold).

 Expected Time: less than 1 hour.
 # subfolder_name is whatever you want to call the folder of the data